saurabhchoudhury/architecture-center/docs/guide/pillars.md

 An advantage of vertical scaling is that you can do it without making any changes to the application.
 But at some point you'll hit a limit, where you can't scale any up any more.
 At that point, any further scaling must be horizontal.

-Horizontal scale must be designed into the system from the start.
+Horizontal scale must be designed into the system.
 For example, you can scale out VMs by placing them behind a load balancer.
-But then each VM in the pool must be able to handle any client request, so the application must be stateless or store state externally (say, in a distributed cache).
+But each VM in the pool must be able to handle any client request, so the application must be stateless or store state externally (say, in a distributed cache).
 Managed PaaS services often have horizontal scaling and auto-scaling built in.
-The ease of scaling these services is a major advantage.
+The ease of scaling these services is a major advantage of using PaaS services.

 Just adding more instances doesn't mean an application will scale, however.
 It might simply push the bottleneck somewhere else.
 For example, if you scale a web front-end to handle more client requests, that might trigger lock contentions in the database.
 You would then need to consider additional measures, such as optimistic concurrency or data partitioning, to enable more throughput to the database.